tdegeus/cppmat/docs/cppmat_tensor.rst

 .. note:: **Tip**

   To print, use the common C++ ``std::cout << A << std::endl;``.
-To customize formating use the more classic C syntax ``A.printf("%16.8e");``
+To customize formatting use the more classic C syntax ``A.printf("%16.8e");``

 .. note:: **Tip**

-  If you know that you will work exclusively in 2 or 3 dimensions, please consider using :ref:`tensor2` or :ref:`tensor3` instead of :ref:`tensor`.
-This is generally more efficient as it can take advantage of the knowledge that the arrays are fixed-size and relatively small.
+  If you know that you will work exclusively in 2 or 3 dimensions, please consider using :ref:`cartesian2` or :ref:`cartesian3` instead of :ref:`cartesian`.
+This is generally more efficient as it can take advantage of the knowledge that the arrays are fixed size and relatively small.
 Also several loops are unrolled.

 .. note:: **Tip**